 For test dates and to schedule your CLEP test appointment.

-Any student who has not previously enrolled in, withdrew from, or failed the CSA*K105 course and has been granted prior permission from Professor Joe Johnson is eligible to take this exam.
+Any student who has not previously enrolled in, withdrew from, or failed the CSA*K105 course and has been granted prior permission is eligible to take this exam.
+Contact Professor Mark Comeau for information.

 The CSA*K105 Challenge Exam is used to enable eligible students to ‘test out’ of the CSA*K105 (Introduction to Software Applications) course by attaining an overall score of 65% and at least 55% for each individual section.